Hyundai Kona Electric (2018-2023) review: interior, dashboard & comfort

-It's expensive compared to the rest of the Kona range, but the Electric does come with a decent haul of equipment, even in entry-level trim.
+Starting at over £33,000, the Kona Electric is the most expensive entry in the Kona line-up, but it does come with a decent haul of equipment, even in entry-level trim.
 With comfortable seats and the added refinement of an all-but-silent powertrain, it’s a pleasurable way to get around.

 Hyundai Kona Electric dashboard

-The dashboard and controls of the Kona Electric are largely similar to the set up in the petrol and hybrid versions, although the gearshifter on the centre console is replaced by a set of buttons for drive, reverse and neutral.
+The dashboard and controls of the Kona Electric are largely similar to those in the petrol and hybrid versions, although the gearshifter on the centre console is replaced by buttons for park, drive, reverse and neutral.

 Equipment, options and accessories